royfamas/CS361/Microservices/Zachary Jones/README.md

 Communication Contract:

+Endpoints

+Generate License Key
+URL: /generate
+Method: GET
+Description: Generates a new unique license key and stores it in a file.

+Verify License Key
+URL: /verify
+Method: POST
+Description: Verifies if a given license key is valid.

 1. Request Data (Generating a license key)
 - Make sure licensing_service.py is running by using "python licensing_service.py"
 - use the command "curl http://127.0.0.1:5000/generate" to generate a key